cssinjs/jss/docs/jss-plugin-default-unit.md

 ## Default units for numeric values

 Provide numeric values in your style definitions, and the plugin will insert the corresponding units.
-Defaults to px for sizes, ms for durations, and % for transform origins, and these can be customized.
+Defaults to px for sizes, ms for durations, and % for transform origins and these can be customized.

 ```javascript
 const styles = {